gonbat/RAG-Llm/README.md

     ```

 2. Now that we have a running OpenSearch cluster with vector engine support we will start uploading our data that will help us with prompt engineering.
-We are going to use the Sagemaker docs that are upload in an S3 bucket 'sagemakerdocs' under the prefix 'sagemaker_documentation', we will download it, and invoke Titan embedding to get a text embedding, that we will store in OpenSearch for next steps.
+We are going to use the Sagemaker docs that are upload in an S3 bucket 'sagemakerdocs' under the prefix 'sagemaker_documentation' (you can use whatever documentation you want, of course), we will download it, and invoke Titan embedding to get a text embedding, that we will store in OpenSearch for next steps.

     ```bash
     python load-data-to-opensearch.py --recreate 1